fr0st-iwnl/terminal-shortcut/README.md

 - [ ] Add a custom icon (favicon.ico) to the compiled executable.

-- [ ] Compress the executable with MPRESS.
+- [ ] Compress the executable with MPRESS and then press on CONVERT.

 To make the script run on startup: